M41k0n-Mk/info-musicos/README.md

+## Important Notice

 _This project was developed as part of a challenge proposed by the instructors for those who completed the course at Alura.
 While I created the code independently, it may resemble the work of other students who participated in the same challenge._

 **The project is not intended for real-world application; it is solely to demonstrate my programming knowledge to recruiters.
-In this project, various techniques were showcased:**
+In this project, various programming techniques were showcased.**

+## Applied Techniques

 •  Applied the Command design pattern.